The Digital Transformation of Construction Sites

 Enhancing Collaboration and Efficiency

-For example, during a commercial construction project in Manchester, subcontractors use BIM-driven AR on tablets to quickly identify installation issues, allowing them to proactively coordinate with project managers and resolve problems before they escalate.
+For example, during a commercial construction project in Manchester, subcontractors used BIM-driven AR on tablets to quickly identify installation issues, allowing them to proactively coordinate with project managers and resolve problems before they escalated.

 Augmented Reality: The Game Changer